*the offer is available to new drivers

 Make funding requests

 This part is necessary for those who plan to lend money, lease trucks instead of buying them, or use the help of third-party dispatch services or accountants.
-As with our own budget, it is essential to keep track of all your loans, percentages, employee expenses, and overhead costs.
-This section must include a cash-flow statement, sales forecast, profit, loss, lease truck payments (in case you rent the trucks), insurance, taxes, and a balance sheet.
+As with our own budget, it is essential to keep track of all your loans, percentages, employee expenses, and operating costs.
+This section must include a cash-flow statement, sales strategy and forecast, profit, loss, lease truck payments (in case you rent the trucks), insurance, taxes, and a balance sheet.
 The ways of attracting investors and partners should be described here as well.

 Organize an operational plan